anpnrynn/libdot/README.md

 .. .:This_is_also_a_body.
 ```

 [The above representation is correct, will create two textnode within the same body node by making use of the last node on the same level].
-This format maybe dropped in the future.
+This specific representation maybe dropped in the future.
 Suggest using a marker-selector.

 or the explicit representation (this will not create the same output as the previous example)
 ```